ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction

 \paragraph{Three spatial dimensions} The number of parameters and accuracy metrics for the ProxNF and STIR-NN methods are reported in Table \ref{tab:recon_acc}.
-The reconstructed time activities for the inserted lesion are shown in Fig. \ref{fig:3dRecAct}.
+The reconstructed LACs are shown in Fig. \ref{fig:3dRecAct}.
 Selected frames of these reconstructions and the original object are shown in Fig. \ref{fig:3Drec}.
-Note that the ProxNF reconstructions is more accurate in terms of RRMSE and SSIM, both over the entire image and the region of interests, and provides a more accurate time activity curve.
+Note that the ProxNF reconstruction is more accurate than the STIR-NN reconstruction with respect to all metrics and requires less evaluations of the imaging operator (c.f.
+Table \ref{tab:comp_cost}).